kyxap1/starred/README.md

 - [pgfutter](https://github.com/lukasmartinelli/pgfutter) - Import CSV and JSON into PostgreSQL the easy way
 - [beanform](https://github.com/jritsema/beanform) - Reverse engineer an AWS Elasticbeanstalk app into Terraform source code
 - [blox](https://github.com/blox/blox) - Open source tools for building custom schedulers on Amazon ECS
-- [tflint](https://github.com/wata727/tflint) - TFLint detect errors that can not be detected by `terraform plan` or template that do not follow best practices.
+- [tflint](https://github.com/wata727/tflint) - TFLint is terraform linter for detecting errors that can not be detected by `terraform plan`
 - [go-openvpn-mgmt](https://github.com/apparentlymart/go-openvpn-mgmt) - [WIP] Go client library for OpenVPN's management protocol
 - [terragrunt](https://github.com/gruntwork-io/terragrunt) - Terragrunt is a thin wrapper for Terraform that supports locking for Terraform state and enforces best practices.
 - [terraform](https://github.com/VladRassokhin/terraform) - Terraform is a tool for building, changing, and combining infrastructure safely and efficiently.